 Supports and Braces

-Neck collars can sometimes be used for the first 24 to 48 hours to reduce pain in the area and allow the muscles to relax, however, their use must be limited to the early stages.
+Use a neck brace or collar for the first 24 to 48 hours to reduce pain and allow the muscles to relax.
+However limit use to the early stages only.

 Try to gently move your neck in all directions as soon as you are able to, and repeat this every 2 – 3 hours.
-Each time, aim to move the neck further to increase its’ overall range of movement but make sure that the exercises are always performed within pain-free limits.
+Each time, aim to move the neck further to increase its’ overall range of movement.
+Make sure exercises are always pain-free.

-- Pulling your chin horizontally backward to tuck your chin in.
-This movement is called retraction.
+Pull your head horizontally backward and tuck your chin in.
+This movement is retraction.

 Finally, make sure you use pillows at night to fully support the neck and to allow the muscles to relax overnight.
 Sleep can sometimes be affected by whiplash which is why it is very important to ensure that you use the correct number of pillows and ensure they are comfortable but not too soft.
 A guide to correct pillow height and position is to lie on your side and ask someone to see whether your neck is horizontal.